 Application Deadline/Procedures and Notification Schedule

-Students interested in applying for admission to University College Camden must submit the school-to-school transfer online application no later than January 6 for Spring I and March 8 for Spring II semesters.
-August 15 for Fall I and October 20 for Fall II semesters.
+Students interested in applying for admission to University College–Camden must submit the school-to-school transfer online application no later than January 11 for Spring I and March 8 for Spring II semesters, or August 16 for Fall I and October 18 for Fall II semesters.

-Applicants will receive notification of their admissions decision via email on or before January 8 for Spring I and March10 for spring II August 19 for Fall I and October 23 for Fall II semesters.
+Applicants will receive notification of their admissions decision via email on or before January 18 for Spring I and March 11 for Spring II, or August 23 for Fall I and October 22 for Fall II semesters.